 Not only is the task of preventing negative outcomes impossible, trying to do so can ruin your life.
-If overprotect your children because you worry that they’ll get into trouble, you’ll end up greatly limiting their lives.
+If you overprotect your children because you worry that they’ll get into trouble, you’ll end up greatly limiting their lives.

 Worrying doesn’t change the outcome.

 Some people believe that if they worry enough, bad things won’t happen.
 That’s because most of your worries don’t happen, so you think that worrying has paid off.
 But worry by itself does not prevent anything from happening.